Early Cretaceous Hunchbacked Hunter from Spain

 Picture Credit: Raul Martin

-To view a model of this dinosaur and other dinosaur models: Dinosaur Toys for Boys and Girls – Dinosaur Models
+To view a model of this dinosaur and other dinosaur models: Dinosaur and Prehistoric Animal Models

 The research team think that the bumps and nodes on the forelimbs may have been part of structures that anchored the quills in proto-feathers to the arms of Concavenator.